mayanktoc/csvserver/solution/README.md

 ## Part 2

-1: Stop running container by "docker ps -a" and "docker stop [container id]" commands
+1: Stop running container by "docker ps -a" and "docker stop [container id]" commands.

 2: Create docker-compose.yaml with image, volume bind mapping, port mapping, and environment variable value.

 3: Run "docker compose up" command.

 4: Get running container id by running "docker ps -a" and stop it by "docker stop [container id]".

+## Part 3

+1: Stop running container by "docker ps -a" and "docker stop [container id]" commands.

+2: Add prometheus folder under 'solution' directory.

+3: Add prometheus.yml file under 'prometheus' directory and configure application metrices with promotheus.

+4: Add Prometheus image with config yml file in docker compose file.

+5: Run "docker compose up" command to make services up and running.

+6: Type csvserver_records in the query box of Prometheus.
+Click on Execute and then switch to the Graph tab to view the graph.